skialpine/HA-Heat-Tape/README.md

 ### 2. `input_boolean.snow_in_last_12_days`
 Indicates whether snow has fallen recently.
-Set automatically or manually from your dashboard.
+Set automatically by the snow timer automation, or manually from your dashboard.

 ### 3. `timer.snow_recent_12d_timer`
 Represents how long snow should be considered “recent.”